 Even a small amount of rainfall can fill up a 50-gallon capacity barrel pretty quickly.

 If you’re anticipating a heavy amount of rainfall in your area, or if you plan on storing lots of water for a long time, you might want to go for larger options like our number three pick, the Kyoto RBSS-75 Rain Barrel rather than a standard 50-gallon capacity model.
+This can really help with your water bill.

 Though this isn’t universally true, it’s generally the case that the larger the barrel, the higher the cost, so if budget is a big determining factor, this is something you’ll have to keep in mind.